-When it comes to “disruptive technology,” artificial intelligence (AI) and the internet of things (IoT) are in a league of their own.
-Our homes and workplaces, even our city streets, are being transformed, and many feel the possibilities are endless.
-The excitement and momentum has not left much room for precaution or hesitation as it relates to our security.
+When it comes to disruptive technology, artificial intelligence (AI) and the internet of things (IoT) are in a league of their own.
+Our homes and workplaces, even our city streets, are being transformed by these technologies and many feel the possibilities are endless.
+The excitement and momentum have not left much room for precaution or hesitation as it relates to our security.
 Companies are diving head-first into the fray, with 50% of workers currently using some form of AI at work and industrial IoT spending expected to cross $450 billion by 2023.

-Concurrently, the lack of standardization and clear security measures in AI and IoT development is leaving too much room for imperfection.
+Concurrently, the lack of standardization and clear security measures in AI and IoT development is leaving room for attacks and breaches.